ethicsai/ethical-smart-grid/docs/source/use_case.rst

 etc.

-They also each possess a (small) personal storage ("battery"), whose capacity depends on the agent's profile (a school has a greater battery than a household).
+They also each possess a (small) personal storage ("battery"), whose capacity depends on the agent's profile (a school has a larger battery than a household).
+This personal storage is slightly filled each time step by their personal production of energy (e.g., a small solar panel).

 Actions
 -------